fibo/fibo.github.io/_posts/2016-11-21-react-semantic-customized.md

 ## Goal

-I want to give a nice look&feed to my side project video game [tris3d] which uses [React], [Redux] and [three.js] for its frontend.
-[Semantic-UI] is really a great piece of software and recently was released the
+[Semantic-UI] is really a great piece of software and recently was released

 > The official Semantic-UI-React integration

 [![Semantic-UI-React](http://react.semantic-ui.com/logo.png)][Semantic-UI-React]

-What I need is to use React components provided by integration, but, using a custom css to ha ve a customizable look&feel.
+What I need is to use React components provided by integration, but, using a customized look&feel.
+My theme name is called, for instance, **beintoo**.

 ## How to build